Common Career Mistakes and How to Avoid Them

 Stagnation

-Lack of personal growth can make employees uncompetitive at work, inside the organization and the larger job market.
+Lack of personal growth can make employees uncompetitive at work, inside the organization as well as on the job market.

 How Do You Stay Competitive?

-- Look for Mentoring: Find a mentor who will offer guidance, collaborations, connections, or point out areas of improvement.
+- Look for Mentoring: Find one who will provide advice, guidance, connections or suggest areas of improvement.

 Negativity

-Negativity has no place in any work environment.
-It causes people to feel uncomfortable and makes communication difficult, which can hinder growth opportunities.
-Apart from damaging relationships with peers and supervisors which could result in a professional stalling.
+Negativity has no place in any workplace.
+It causes people to feel uncomfortable, which makes communication difficult, which can hinder growth opportunities.
+Aside from destroying relationships with peers and supervisors which could lead to professional stalling.

 Tips for Refocusing Negativity

-- Concentrate on Positives: Be aware of that there are positives to your character even when you’re feeling overwhelmed
+- Concentrate on Positives: Be aware of that there are positives to your job when feeling overwhelmed

 Overcommitting Workload